rrelyea/vscode-webview-blazor/README.md

 This is the README for a sample "blazor-webview" extension.
 It demonstrates a working VSCode extension that hosts a Blazor app in a webview.

+This sample started with a similar structure and approach as the blazor-webview-react sample by rebornix: https://github.com/rebornix/vscode-webview-react

 ## Build custom VSCode to work around URL problem in retail VSCode

 - details on problem in retail VSCode: https://github.com/microsoft/vscode/issues/163225